4d/docs/website/translated_docs/pt/Concepts/quick-tour.md

 ### Assignable vs non-assignable expressions

 An expression can simply be a literal constant, such as the number 4 or the string "Hello", or a variable like `$myButton`.
 It can also use operators.
 For example, 4 + 2 is an expression that uses the addition operator to add two numbers together and return the result 6.
 In any cases, these expressions are **non-assignable**, which means that you cannot assign a value to them.
 In 4D, expressions can be **assignable**.
 An expression is assignable when it can be used on the left side of an assignation.
-For example:
+Por exemplo:

 ```4d
 //$myVar variable is assignable, you can write: